jmartsch/acegulpandpack/README.md

 Generates a "script.html" file in config.paths.templates.dest which can be included server side to include the JavaScripts in your website.
 The template for this injection is an empty .html file which is defined in `config.js` at config.paths.templates.inject, Webpack reads the template file, injects the code and writes out the file to the destination.

+# Critcal path CSS generation
+Critical CSS is a technique that extracts the CSS for above-the-fold content in order to render content to the user as fast as possible.

+For more information read https://web.dev/extract-critical-css/

+At the build step critical CSS is generated and saved minified in your CSS directory.

+## Configure settings for critical CSS

+in the config.js file under criticalCssConfig insert your local project URL in `baseUrl`.

+## How does it work?
+The `critical` node module opens a headless browser, renders the output at the dimensions you specified and pulls all the required CSS into a file.

 # Todo
  * needs cleanup in config.js